 - to enable electronic filing by the legal community and parties to proceedings in a secure portal;

 - to communicate effectively with counsel and litigants through multiple and secure channels;

 - for Court staff to manage both paper and digital documents in a single management system simultaneously; and

 - to manage a robust information security permissions framework so as to limit access to documents with restrictions, as appropriate.

 In addition to the above, self-represented litigants brought 24% of the applications for leave to appeal in 2021-2022, which represents a significant percentage of the Court’s filings.
 This underlies the continuous need for the Registry Branch to enhance its resources for self-represented litigants, whether the resources are maintained by Court staff or with external stakeholders, such as Pro Bono Ontario.

 The Court also continues to face heightened concerns about physical and information security, which must be balanced with the need to provide a secure environment in the context of the operational requirements of a Court which is accessible to the public.
 As well, when responding to demands by government for operational efficiencies by way of the consolidation of various services, the ORSCC must ensure the protection of judicial and institutional independence.

 The operating environment is also evolving from an outreach and communications perspective.
-There is increased public interest in the Court’s cases and growing visibility of the SCC judges in Canada and abroad.
-As such, raising public and stakeholders’ awareness of the Court and increasing the information available to the public remains a priority for the ORSCC.
+There is increased public interest in the Court’s cases and growing visibility of the Court judges in Canada and abroad.
+As such, raising public and stakeholders’ awareness of the Court and increasing access to justice and to judicial information remains a priority for the ORSCC.